pingcap/docs/tidb-cloud/serverless-tier-faqs.md

 ### How does TiDB Serverless Tier ensure security?

-- All traffic data(both internal and external) is encrypted by Transport Layer Security (TLS).
+- Your connections are encrypted by Transport Layer Security (TLS).
 For using TLS to connect to Serverless Tier, see [Secure Connections to Serverless Tier Clusters](/tidb-cloud/secure-connections-to-serverless-tier-clusters.md).
 - All persisted data on Serverless Tier is encrypted-at-rest using the cloud provider's tool that your cluster is running in.

 ## Maintenance FAQ